Kirkwood City Council shooting: Legal and financial troubles

 Thornton said later in federal court, and at Kirkwood city council meetings, that he had received more than 150 tickets.
 Courts ordered that he pay nearly $20,000 in fines and court costs.
-Links to files showing scanned copies of most of the citations have been placed on-line as part of an investigative story by a local television station.

 Thornton filed for bankruptcy in December 1999.
 During the bankruptcy process, he was put on a plan to get out of debt: he would pay $4,425 a month for five years.
 Thornton stopped making the payments within four months, and moved the portion of his business that had for a while occupied a rental property in a nearby commercially zoned area, back into his residentially zoned neighborhood.

 Thornton never paid any of the fines from the Kirkwood code violation cases concluded in 2001 and 2002.
 Instead, he appeared regularly at city council meetings complaining of persecution, fraud and coverup by city officials.
 In 2003, he had signs on the side of his van, in which he vowed he would never again "accept lies from the city of Kirkwood".

 Thornton repeatedly sued the city and Kirkwood public works director Ken Yost in state court unsuccessfully during a period of several years in the early 2000s.
 From around 2004 onward, Thornton, despite having no education, training or experience in the practice of law, acted as his own attorney.
 In 2005, the Missouri Court of Appeals opinion dismissing his suit against Kirkwood and Ken Yost for malicious prosecution and civil rights violations termed his brief "largely incomprehensible".
 After several years of the lawsuits, he declined an offer from the city to let his fines remain unpaid in exchange for dropping his last lawsuit against the city and no longer disrupting council meetings.